HomeTrue North Blog

 11. Lost Lake

-Situated only a few miles away from the famous Whistler Village, Lost Lake is a perfect lake destination, especially for cyclists.
-The Valley Trail network of bridges and paths wind through Whistler's lush surroundings.
+Situated only a few miles from the famous Whistler Village, Lost Lake is a perfect lake destination, especially for cyclists.
+The Valley Trail is a network of bridges and paths that wind through Whistler's lush surroundings.
 There is also a shuttle service to Lost Lake.
-Enjoy the beach, plus biking and hiking trails in summer, then cross country skiing or snowshoeing on Lost Lake Nordic Trails during the winter months.
-There are over 25 km of trails to explore.
+Enjoy the beach and biking and hiking trails in the summer.
+Go cross-country skiing or snowshoeing on Lost Lake Nordic Trails during the winter.
+There are over 25 kilometres (15 miles) of trails to explore.
 There is also a food concession in the summer at the waterfront park.

 Senior woman sitting on wooden dock soaks feet in Lost Lake, Whistler, near Blackcomb village